lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 Minor: G7 Material

 +	In a future where extreme weather is a factor, the choice of materials for the pavilion will be critical.
-The G7 Material gene system should prioritize climate-adaptive materials that can withstand the changing weather conditions while remaining eco-friendly and cost-effective.
+The G7 Material gene system should prioritize climate-adaptive materials that can withstand changing weather conditions while remaining eco-friendly and cost-effective.
 These materials should also be recyclable or reusable to align with the green initiative.
 +	Sustainability in material selection will become even more crucial.
-The pavilion's construction materials should aim to minimize waste and resource consumption while still maintaining structural integrity.
-The development of innovative materials made from recycled or renewable sources will be essential.
+The pavilion's construction materials should minimize waste and resource consumption while maintaining structural integrity.
+Developing innovative materials made from recycled or renewable sources will be essential.
 +	The use of recycled materials should align with circular economy principles.
 The pavilion should be designed with the capability to disassemble and reuse its components for future events, reducing the need for new materials and minimizing waste.
 +	The gene system should consider how the materials used in the pavilion are manufactured.
 Emphasis should be placed on materials with low embodied energy, and manufacturing processes should prioritize energy efficiency and sustainability.